 oidc-agent-service¶

-is called in the same way as oidc-agent
+oidc-agent-service is called in the same way as oidc-agent, this means that

 variables.